nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > Use case ends

+#### Use case: Rename tags

+**MSS**

+1. User requests to rename a particular tag
+2. AddressBook shows a list of persons with the tag
+3. AddressBook prompts user to enter new name for existing tag
+4. AddressBook asks user for confirmation before renaming the tag
+5. AddressBook shows list of persons with the renamed tag Use case ends.

+**Extensions**

+2a.
+There is no such tag

+> 2a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 1

+4a.
+User cancels the rename operation

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.